SeawolvesAtCali/prisel/README.md

 # Concept

 `prisel` is built with room based online game in mind.
-It's great for games that are short and played by a small group of players, such as board games, fighting games.
+It's great for games that are short and played by a small group of players, such as board games, fighting games.
 It is not suitable for games allowing massive online players or long play times across multiple sessions.

 ### Player